 Many football websites discuss deserving players left out of the Pro Football Hall of Fame.
 Al Wistert’s name often pops up in these conversations.
 Personally, I love the Hall and am not here to question their choices.
 I will, however, appreciate the career of a man named All-NFL for 8 seasons on both offense and defense.
+Best of all, he was named a finalist for the Pro Football Hall of Fame’s 2020 class.

 BORN TO PLAY